 Did you know?

 Water is an important part of our lives.
-It has a great impact on how people live in the developing countries where it can mean the difference between life and death.
-But also the industrial countries are facing huge challenges with water scarcity.
+It has a great impact on how people live in developing countries, where it can mean the difference between life and death.
+However, industrial countries also face huge challenges with water scarcity.
 Most of us do not think of water as a valuable resource.
-As you can read in this blog we believe water scarcity is going to affect as all in the near future.
-Here are some interesting facts to think about.
+As you can read in this blog, we believe that water scarcity is going to affect us all in the near future.
+Here are some interesting facts to think about: